wprender/cloudbreak-docs/docs/gcp.md

 `Virtual Network Identifier` is an optional value.
 This must be an ID of an existing GCP virtual network.
 If the identifier is provided, the subnet CIDR will be ignored and the existing network's CIDR range will be used.

+>**IMPORTANT** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because of the validation only happens after the cluster creation starts.

 >In case of existing subnet make sure you have enough room within your network space for the new instances.
 The provided subnet CIDR will be ignored, but a proper CIDR range will be used.